rage/java-programming/data/part-2/1-problems-and-patterns.md

 <!-- Sekä lukemista että laskemista sisältävä ohjelma yhdistää edelliset ratkaisumallit.
 Kahden käyttäjältä pyydetyn luvun tulon laskeva ohjelma on seuraavanlainen. -->

 A program that both reads and calculates combines both of these patterns.
-One that calculates the product of two integers provided by the use looks like this:
+One that calculates the product of two integers provided by the user looks like this:

 <!-- ```java
 // Tuodaan Scanner-apuväline ohjelman tietoon